 Dr. Schwartz's professional interests include emergency medicine, integrative medicine, internal medicine, and soft tissue surgery.
 She is certified in veterinary acupuncture and can provide integrative modalities when needed to achieve a better quality of life for your pets for various medical conditions — including musculoskeletal pain and arthritis, gastrointestinal disorders, endocrine disfunction, and many other chronic or terminal diseases.
 But above all, she looks forward to building a trustworthy relationship with her clients and patients and wishes to continue to offer the best wellness and preventative care for a long lasting, fulfilling human-animal bond.

-Dr. Perkins has been part of the Fresh Pond team since August, 2005.
-She grew up in Milton, and attended high school at Milton Academy.
+Dr. Perkins has been part of the Fresh Pond team since August 2005.
+She grew up in Milton and attended high school at Milton Academy.
 As an undergraduate at Wesleyan University, Dr. Perkins earned the Dean's Award for Academic Excellence in Molecular Biology and Biochemistry in 1998.
-She received the same award at Tufts University where she earned her DVM degree in 2004.
-After veterinary school she joined a mixed animal veterinary practice in rural New Hampshire, where she treated a variety of species.
+She received the same award at Tufts University where she earned a DVM degree in 2004.
+After veterinary school, she joined a mixed animal veterinary practice in rural New Hampshire, where she treated a variety of species.
 In 2005, she moved to Boston to pursue small animal medicine exclusively here at Fresh Pond Animal Hospital.

 Dr. Perkin's medical interests include internal medicine and surgery, pain management, senior care, and emergency/critical care.
 In her spare time, Dr. Perkins enjoys spending time with friends and family on Cape Cod.
 An interesting fact: both her parents and her siblings are human doctors.
 Dr. Perkins never had an interest in human medicine, but knew from middle school on that she wanted to be a veterinarian.